 NetworkManager can be controlled through nmcli, which is poorly

 documented but works okay if you google long enough to find the

 proper incancations.
-PulseAudio gave me a bit more trouble, though.
+PulseAudio gave me a bit more trouble.

-USB-C hub, which lets me connect to the charger, external monitor,
+that lets me connect to a charger, external monitor, SD and micro-SD

-any speakers I could plug in to the Totu, but I left all my computer
+if I had external speakers plugged in, but I left all my computer

 Mute/Unmute via the Keyboard